bhavsinh-ker/node-js-user-crud/README.md

 ## Configure app

 Create MongoDB database and copy the connection URL.
-Also add username and password in the auths table.
 Rename .env-example file to .env and edit it with your settings.

 ## Running the project

     $ npm run dev

 Open http://localhost:3000/ in your browser.

+## Notes

+You need to add username and password in auths table, please check login controller code commenst to generate encrypted password.